garrandall/popular-music-data/tracks/i-will-survive-chantay-savage.md

 'Coz you're not welcome anymore
 Weren't you the one who tried to hurt me
 With goodbye, did you think I'd crumble?
-Did you think I'd lay down an' die?
+Did you think I'd lay down and die?

 Oh no, not I, I will survive
 Oh, as long as I know how to love